Branding ESG for Advancing A Circular Economy & Sustainable Fashion

 *If you think you are eligible for the 10% Alumni Discount, please complete the Alumni Verification Form prior to registration in order to receive your discount code.

-Note: This certificate was previously titled Brand Strategies for a Sustainable and Purpose Economy.
+Note: This certificate was previously titled Brand Strategies for a Sustainable and Purpose Economy and Brand Strategies for Sustainability and the Circular Economy.

-- Why branding is needed for CSR/ESG and circular economy (CE) success
+- Determine why branding is needed for CSR/ESG and circular economy (CE) success

-- How to develop your own brand focused sustainability strategy
+- Develop your own brand focused sustainability strategy

-- How branded supply chains increase relevancy and ROI's for stakeholders
+- Increase relevancy and ROI's for stakeholders with branded supply chains

-- How to brand sustainability values for CRM and achieve customer loyalty
+- Brand sustainability values for CRM and achieve customer loyalty

-- How to measure a brands contribution to CSR/ESG and CE initiatives
+- Measure a brands contribution to CSR/ESG and CE initiatives

-- Program developed and taught by professional brand experts
+- Certificate developed and taught by professional brand experts

 - Earn a certificate from FIT/SUNY, a world renowned college of art and design, business and technology